GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Countdown
 - each hunter drops a named item, you can therefore kill the ones spawning at the beginning to farm LZ named items
+- hitting the countermeasures early (and killing the hunters) will make the whole run easier and faster
+- upon completing the main objective, the timer always resets to 4 minutes
+- reinforcement waves coming from the chopper at the end are unlimited, you can therefore afford both shooting the flare and extracting at the last moment to maximize the amount of loot dropped
 - PFE builds shine as most of the mobs are elites
-- reinforcement waves coming from the chopper at the end are not limited, you can therefore afford both shooting the flare and extracting at the last moment to maximize the amount of loot dropped

 ### Cover
 - same points as in [PVE](#cover)
 - avoid using low covers unless you're sniping or don't have aggro
-- vertical cover minimizes incoming explosions
+- vertical cover helps minimizing incoming explosions
 - shooting from vertical cover at a 30-75° angle allows you to shoot mobs without them shooting back
-- aiming 180° backward from a low cover doesn't make your character stand up and you can't be hit by mobs in PVE (in PVP, your head sticks out and can be shot)
+- aiming at more than 45° backward from a low cover doesn't make your character stand up and you can't be hit by mobs in front of that cover (in PVP, your head sticks out and can be shot at)
-- aiming 45° backward from a low cover then aiming to the sides of the same cover doesn't make your character stand up either
+- aiming at more than 45° backward from a low cover then aiming to the sides of the same cover doesn't make your character stand up either
 - covers cannot be shared between teammates so you should let DPS players have them whenever possible
+- you should avoid using the same cover than someone else to not bother them and prevent collateral damage (ex: grenadier hitting both of you)
 - you can dodge roll to cover to get behind or around a piece of cover faster
+- moving after shooting from low cover makes your character hide in cover faster

 ### Cover to cover
 - reduces the enemy's accuracy on you, thus drastically reducing incoming damage